 Since the pandemic began, anxiety and uncertainty about the future has been high.
 Our old world (pre-pandemic) thrived on efficiency and normality.
 And so too does human nature; quite simply we love routines and predictability.

 Resilience will encourage us all to embrace change, rather than focus our energy on restraining it.
 It will allow us all to be more aware of situations, and our own emotional reactions.
-One thing we can all be sure of is that life (especially lockdown life) will be full of challenges.
+One thing we can all be sure of is that life will be full of challenges.
 Resilience will help us to understand how to be open, flexible, and willing to adapt to change as required.

 Here are some great ways to build greater resilience, so you can be ready for the challenges that life throws at you.

 Search for a sense of purpose in your life.
 Finding a sense of purpose can play a huge role helping people get over difficult times.
 This might mean becoming involved in your community, cultivating your spirituality, or participating in activities that are meaningful to you.
-Joining groups online can be a great way to find like-minded people to come together during lockdown and help those who feel isolated to reconnect.

 Set goals and move towards them.
 Try to develop some realistic small goals and then aim to work towards them.
 Feeling a sense of accomplishment is really important, hence why it is great to set smaller achievable goals and then work from there.
 Ask yourself, “What is the one thing I know I can accomplish today that helps me move in the direction I want to go?”.
 Then set to it.
 Small steps like this can really add up.